ranaa-24/ranaa-24/README.md

 <br>

 ## 😄 About Me
-- 🎓 I am a Second Year BCA student.
+- 🎓 I am a Final Year BCA student.
 - 🌱 I am currently learning JavaScript and related technologies.
 - 🔭 I am currently working on different personal projects and learning new stuff.
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!